-If you are from an English-speaking country, in some cases, it is much easier to arrive in Spain under your visa-free status and apply for Spanish residency than it is to go through the complicated process of organising visas and residency before you leave your country of origin.
+If you are from an English-speaking country, in some cases, it is much easier to arrive in Spain under your visa-free status and apply for Spanish residency than it is to go through the complicated process of organizing visas and residency before you leave your country of origin.

-The process is most efficient in this order:
+Ordinarily, the process is most efficient in this order:

 - Get your Certificado de Padroniment (see our Registration section).